 If the user hasn’t logged on to your app for a while, using this suggested algorithm, you can also reach out to your subscriber on mail, to alert them of content similar to what they have consumed, in order to get them back to the platform.
 But, do make sure what you send is really relevant for the user, or they could easily add you to the ‘spam’ category.

-Get in touch with us at Enveu now so that we can build the OTT app your content deserves along with the monetisation that you have been missing!
+Get in touch with us at Enveu now so that we can help monetise your content through OTT subscription management software.

 Let’s talk soon!